Prevention of Traffic Violations

-Make sure you have all your documents in place.
-(License, Ownership or permit, and insurance card).
-Check with the Ministry that your license is still valid.
+Make sure you have all your documents in place. (licence, Ownership or permit, and insurance card).
+Check with the Ministry that your licence is still valid.
 You never know about some old ticket that finally fell out of the cracks and is now suspending you.
 Carry a cell phone and ask some friends who are already there what the goings on are and where the police are more common.
 Avoid these areas.

 How to Deal with Police at the Roadside:

 Your attitude will determine many things and set the tone and rapport with the officer who stopped you.
 Odds are, he could't care less one-way or the other about whether you get a ticket or not.
 Accordingly, being nice may score you some points.
 Especially if it's something discretionary.